Rice’s theorem

 while (true) { }

-also has an even number of inputs that cause it to halt.
-So it also satisfies numHaltsIsEven
+}No, haltIf3Or7 also has an even number of inputs that cause it to halt.
+So it also satisfies numHaltsIsEven.
+But we’re looking for a function that does not satisfy numHaltsIsEven.

-has one input that causes it to halt, namely the input 3
+The function haltIf3 has one input that causes it to halt, namely the input 3.
+One is not considered even, so this function does not satisfy numHaltsIsEven.

-has one input that causes it to halt, namely the input 3
+Right! haltIf3 has one input that causes it to halt, namely the input 3.
+One is not considered even, so this function does not satisfy numHaltsIsEven.

-Second time lucky: let’s try again to implement halts
+Second time lucky: let’s try again to implement halts, by injecting the code into haltIf3, then inverting the final result with !:

 function halts(code: string) {